awsdocs/amazon-vpc-user-guide/doc_source/flow-logs.md

 + DHCP traffic\.
 + Traffic to the reserved IP address for the default VPC router\.
 For more information, see [VPC and subnet sizing](VPC_Subnets.md#VPC_Sizing)\.
 + Traffic between an endpoint network interface and a Network Load Balancer network interface\.
 For more information, see [VPC endpoint services \(AWS PrivateLink\)](endpoint-service.md)\.

+## Flow logs pricing<a name="flow-logs-pricing"></a>

+Data ingestion charges apply when you use flow logs\.
+Charges for vended logs apply when you publish flow logs to CloudWatch Logs\.
+Charges to deliver logs to Amazon S3 apply when you publish flow logs to Amazon S3\.
+For more information, see [Amazon CloudWatch Pricing](https://aws.amazon.com/cloudwatch/pricing)\.